Glossary of Real Estate Terms A - D

 Cash on the cash rate.
 (See equity capitalization rate)

 Chain.
 A surveyor's unit of measurement is equal to four rods or 66 feet, consisting of 100 links of 7.92 inches each; ten square chains of land are equal to one acre.

 Change, the principle of.
 The principle is that no physical or economic condition ever remains constant.

 Chattels.
 Tangible personal property items.

 Client.
 One who hires another person as a representative or agent for a fee.

 Closing statement.
-The computation of financial adjustments required to close a real estate transaction, computed as of the day of closing the sale; used to determine the net amount of money the buyer must pay to the seller to complete the transaction, as well as amounts to be paid to other parties, such as the broker or escrow holder.
+The computation of financial adjustments required to close a real estate transaction computed as of the day of closing the sale; used to determine the net amount of money the buyer must pay to the seller to complete the transaction, as well as amounts to be paid to other parties, such as the broker or escrow holder.
 (See also settlement)

 Code of ethics.
 Rules of ethical conduct, such as those that govern the actions of members of a professional group.

 Community property.
 A form of property ownership in which husband and wife have an equal interest in property acquired by either spouse during the time of their marriage.
-Community property does not include property that each spouse owned prior to marriage or property received by gift or inheritance or as the proceeds of separate property.
+Community property does not include property that each spouse owned before marriage or property received by gift or inheritance or as the proceeds of separate property.

 Comparables.
 Properties that are substantially equivalent to the subject property.